Code Details & Principles for W2100

 Unacceptable Combinations for W2100

-CCSD Code (unacceptable combination) Narrative (unacceptable combination) Date Added
+CCSD Code (unacceptable combination) Narrative (unacceptable combination) Date Code Added

-W2310 Secondary open reduction of fractured long bone-and intramedullary fixation or internal fixation for non-union/mal union - including intra-articular (including bone graft) 2013-06-04
+W2310 Secondary open reduction of fractured long bone-and intramedullary fixation or internal fixation for non-union/mal union - including intra-articular (including bone graft) Pre 2025

-W2500 Closed reduction of fracture of long bone with external fixation (excluding fixation by cast or percutaneous K-wires) 2010-01-20
+W2500 Closed reduction of fracture of long bone with external fixation (excluding fixation by cast or percutaneous K-wires) Pre 2025

 Coding Principles